ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 share with the broader internet to detect this situation.

-If an SCT has attempted to be resolved to an STH via an inclusion proof multiple times, and each time has failed, a client SHOULD make every effort to send this SCT via SCT Feedback.
+If an SCT has attempted to be resolved to an STH via an inclusion proof multiple times, and each time has failed, this SCT might very well be a compromising proof of an attack.
 However the client MUST NOT share the data with any other third party (excepting a Trusted Auditor should one exist).

-\[ TBD: I think we should just remove the above paragraph.
-I do not think, implementation-wise, separate code paths are needed.
-Or perhaps we can just remove the SHOULD sentence, or make it a lower-case. \]

 If an STH has attempted to be resolved to a newer STH via a consistency proof multiple times, and each time has failed, a client